India–Pakistan relations: Background

-Most of the pre-British invasions into India (the Muslim conquests having been the most impactful) took place from the northwest through the modern-day territory of Pakistan.
-This geography meant that Pakistan absorbed more Persian and Muslim influences than the rest of the subcontinent, which can be seen in its usage of a modified Perso-Arabic alphabet for writing its native languages.

-In the 1840s, Sindh, Kashmir, and Punjab, which are along today's India–Pakistan border, were annexed into British India.
-British historian John Keay notes that while the rest of British India had generally been consolidated through treaties and more nonviolent means, much of what is now Pakistan had to be physically conquered.
-By the early 20th century, the Pakistan Movement had emerged, demanding a separate nation for Indian Muslims carved out of the northwestern and northeastern regions.

 Seeds of conflict during independence

 Jinnah and Gandhi engaged in a heated conversation.
 A well-known photograph recently attributed to Kulwant Roy.

 Massive population exchanges occurred between the two newly formed states in the months immediately following the partition.
 There was no conception that population transfers would be necessary because of the partitioning.
 Religious minorities were expected to stay put in the states they found themselves residing in.
 However, while an exception was made for Punjab, where the transfer of populations was organised because of the communal violence affecting the province, this did not apply to other provinces.